valtix-security/terraform-provider-valtix/docs/resources/policy_rule_set.md

 Use *valtix_policy_rule_set* resource to just define the (empty) policy rule set only

 # Resource: valtix_policy_rule_set
-A policy rule set is a list of firewall rules.
-The rule set can be applied to multiple gateways to achieve identical security posture.
-It is recommended to create an empty policy rule set with this resource and manage the rules using the valtix_policy_rules resource.
+Resource for creation and managing a Policy Ruleset.
+A Policy Ruleset is a list of Policy Rules that define the segmentation and security policy for protecting traffic.
+The Policy Ruleset can be applied to multiple Gateways to accommodate a dynamic multi-cloud policy.

 ## Example Usage